WAZJACk85/Javascript_beginner_Projects/Task List_JSproj/readme.md

 # Introduction

-This is a realitively simple JS web app that I have created.
+This is a relatively simple JS web app that I have created.

 *  It allows you to type and add events or tasks you plan to do in an input bar and then adds them to a list below.